-Where the Applicant answers YES in questions 10 and 11, the Accountability Agent must verify that if personal information is disclosed to other personal information controllers or transferred to processors, such disclosure and/or transfer must be undertaken to fulfill the original purpose of collection or another compatible or related purpose, unless based upon the express consent of the individual necessary to provide a service or product requested by the individual, or compelled by law.

-Also, the Accountability Agent must require the Applicant to identify:

-- 1) each type of data disclosed or transferred; - 2) the corresponding stated purpose of collection for each type of disclosed data; and - 3) the manner in which the disclosure fulfills the identified purpose (e.g. order fulfillment etc.).
-Using the above, the Accountability Agent must verify that the Applicant's disclosures or transfers of all personal information is limited to the purpose(s) of collection, or

-APP1, 5, 6

-APP 1.4 contains a non-exhaustive list of information that an APP entity must include in its APP Privacy Policy:

-- the kinds of personal information collected and held by the entity (APP 1.4(a)) - how personal information is collected and held (APP 1.4(b)) - the purposes for which personal information is collected, held, used and disclosed (APP 1.4(c)) - how an individual may access their personal information and seek its correction (APP 1.4(d)) - how an individual may complain if the entity breaches the APPs or any registered binding APP code, and how the complaint will be handled (APP 1.4(e)) - whether the entity is likely to disclose personal information to overseas recipients (APP 1.4(f)), and if so, the countries in which such recipients are likely to be located if it is practicable to specify those countries in the policy (APP 1.4(g)).
+An organisation must, on request, notify an individual of its source of the individual's personal information that it has used or disclosed for the purpose of direct marketing unless this is unreasonable or impracticable to do so (APP 7.6).
+10. Do you disclose personal information Where the Applicant answers YES in APP1, 5, 6 you collect (whether directly or questions 10 and 11, the Accountability APP 1.4 contains a non-exhaustive list of through the use of third parties acting on Agent must verify that if personal information that an APP entity must include in its your behalf) to other personal information controllers?
+If YES, describe. information controllers or transferred to processors, such disclosure and/or transfer must be undertaken to fulfill the original purpose of collection or another compatible or related purpose, unless based upon the express consent of the individual necessary to provide a service or product requested by the individual, or compelled by law.
+Also, the Accountability Agent must require the Applicant to identify: 1) each type of data disclosed or transferred; 2) the corresponding stated purpose of collection for each type of disclosed data; and 3) the manner in which the disclosure fulfills the identified purpose (e.g. order fulfillment etc.).
+Using the above, the APP Privacy Policy: the kinds of personal information collected and held by the entity (APP 1.4(a)) how personal information is collected and held (APP 1.4(b)) the purposes for which personal information is collected, held, used and disclosed (APP 1.4(c)) how an individual may access their personal information and seek its correction (APP 1.4(d)) how an individual may complain if the entity breaches the APPs or any registered binding APP code, and how the complaint will be handled (APP 1.4(e)) whether the entity is likely to disclose personal information to overseas recipients (APP 1.4(f)), and if so, the countries in which such recipients are likely to be located if it is practicable to specify those countries in the policy (APP 1.4(g)).